cglouch/snakefish/README.md

 ### Board representation

 The first decision one makes when writing a chess engine is deciding on a board representation.
 Because engines need to analyze a huge number of positions, we want to choose a board representation that allows for efficient move generation, fast evaluation, and minimal memory footprint.
-This turns out to be the hardest part of implementing an engine!
+No small task!

 Two approaches come to mind for representing a chess board.
 The most intuitive is the **square-centric** representation, in which we describe the board in terms of the contents of its 64 squares.
 The natural approach might be to use a 8x8 2D array to represent the squares of the board, where each entry corresponds to the piece on that square.
 So the starting position would look like: